 I understand that it is my responsibility to follow all instructor and supervisor instructions and take all available precautions so that the risk of exposure is minimized.
 I will follow all program specific information relating to prevention of diseases.
-If I have signs and symptoms of illness, I will not report for clinical and notify clinical faculty.

 Knowing these risks, I certify that I desire to pursue my chosen degree program, including the participation in clinical experiences.
 I expressly agree and promise to accept and assume all risks associated with doing so.
 I am voluntarily agreeing to be bound by this document's terms.